 Clause 9.3 (in square brackets) provides for the allocation of a company car and makes it clear that any increase in employees’ income tax or NI contributions arising from the allocation of a company car are for the account of the Manager.
 Again it is prudent to take specialist accountancy advice before setting up a company car scheme to safeguard the Company’s tax position.
 Provision is made for the payment of a non-pensionable cash alternative.
 This entire clause should be deleted if a company car is not to be offered.

 The Manager’s entitlement is set out at clause 10.1.
 All full time employees are currently eligible for 28 days holiday entitlement per year.
-This can include bank and public holidays, or they can be an additional entitlement.
+This can include bank and public holidays, or they can be an additional entitlement in addition to more than 20 days’ normal holiday.
 There is no automatic right to take bank and public holidays as leave, but in practice most senior managers are granted bank and public holidays as additional leave.
 There is also provision for allocation of additional days dependant upon length of service.

 Clause 10.2 makes it clear that holiday entitlement can only be carried through to a future holiday year with the Company’s consent and that the Manager is not entitled to payment in lieu of holidays due but not taken (contrast the position in respect of accrued holiday entitlement at termination: clause 10.4).
 Employers should be aware of the rules of minimum statutory holiday entitlement and of 28 days and the need to encourage employees preferably to take at least all these 28 in each holiday year.
 Care must also be taken to ensure that this policy is applied consistently and in a non-discriminatory manner.